ropensci/Rpolyhedra/README.md

 Includes 767 polyhedra definitions.
-The [polyhedra database](http://dmccooey.com/polyhedra/) built by David Mccooey has an open format which has been scraped to feed RPolyhedra database
+The [polyhedra database](http://dmccooey.com/polyhedra/) built by David Mccooey has an open format which has been scraped to feed Rpolyhedra database

 dmccooey files can be found in `extdata/dmccooey.com/polyhedra/`